TheOdinProject/curriculum/foundations/the_back_end/introduction_to_the_backend_lesson.md

 ### Additional Resources

-This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.

-*   <a class="knowledge-check-link" href="https://www.coursera.org/articles/back-end-developer">What does a back-end developer do?</a>
+* Learn more about what a back-end developer does on this [page about back-end developer roles](https://www.coursera.org/articles/back-end-developer).